Atmaware/monorepo/self-hosting/GUIDE.md

 ##### Step 1.
 Create an Ruminer Email
 ![Email](../docs/guides/images/create-new-email.png)

-This is the email address that you will use for the .env.imap file, `OMNIVORE_EMAIL`
+This is the email address that you will use for the .env.imap file, `RUMINER_EMAIL`

 ##### Step 2.
 Enable imap on GMail.
 Note: For this step, I would recommend creating a separate email account rather than using your own email account.
 This functionality works by tracking which emails have already been opened, and automatically opens emails.